 2. His Education

 His early schooling was done in Rajkot.
-At the age of 18, he passed matriculation successfully and entered into college.
+At the age of 18, he passed matriculation successfully and entered college.

 In 1888, he went to London to study and returned to India after becoming a successful barrister.
-At first, he began to practice at Bombay High Court.
+At first, he began to practice at the Bombay High Court.

 3. His Freedom Struggles

-He went to South Africa in 1894 in connection with a law suit.
+He went to South Africa in 1894 in connection with a lawsuit.
 Although his case was over, he continued to stay there.

 He faced many hurdles there.
 He saw that white men used to treat dark Indians very badly.
 He himself was disgraced badly many times.